 This was much better.
 The setup and positioning above is recommended if you go for 100kg rated load bars with 2 people sleeping in the tent.
 3 load bars brings your total roof load to 52kg:

-Our current set up uses 2 front runner load bars.
+This set up uses 2 front runner load bars.
 There are many good quality load bars on the market and I can only give my opinion on ones I’ve used.
 They’re super strong and the feet sit great in the Jimny’s rain gutters with no damage or denting overtime.

 Front Runner recommend that you use their tent brackets to mount onto the load bars.
 Personally I would save your money and use the metal brackets that come with the tent.
 Or do what I did and drill holes directly into the slats for the tent bolts to drop into.